zhuyutian57/ComSpen/README.md

 ```

 ## API
 If you want to use our solvers, you can just include API header in you source files and use *find_package* to include *.so* file.
+See [examples](examples/).